 Construction management can be downright grueling.
 But, by using 16 proven construction management tips, the work becomes easier.

-#1 Use advanced software and hardware
+#1 Embrace cutting-edge software and hardware

-- On average, 15 workers die every day
+- 15 workers die every day on average

 Cause of Fatality | Fatality Source Percentage |